Graingertom/Frontendtesting/README.md

 ### Testing your functions

-- Make sure you have an `module.exports` in the file where your function lives like so in index.js;
+- Make sure you have a `module.exports` in the file where your function lives like so in index.js;

 ```
 module.exports = {